DilleswararaoPalleti/spotify-clone/README.md

 # spotify-clone
-this is demo clone project
+This is Demo clone project